 MCS2 Housing Variants

 Depending on the specific configuration of the MCS2, the modules can be integrated in one of the following enclosures:

 Integrated Handheld: The integrated handheld is equipped with a main controller module including a communication interface and a human machine interface module.
-All together combined in a small and light enclosure.
+All together combined in a small and light tabletop enclosure.

 Rack Enclosure: The modular rack enclosure with 6 slots is equipped with a main controller module including a communication interface and a backplane.
-It is compatible with 3-channel main control modules encapsulated into module carriers which will use up one slot.
-Consequently, up to six main controller modules can be mounted into the three height unit rack enclosure making it possible to control up to 18 popsitioning stages.
+It is compatible with 3-channel main control modules encapsulated into module carriers require one slot each.
+Consequently, up to six main controller modules can be mounted into the three height unit rack enclosure making it possible to control up to 18 positioning stages.

 Firmware Modules and Features